atomone-hub/genesis/README.md

 No additional premines besides those already defined in this planning document are allowed for any forks whose token shall be called $ATOM1.

-## 2. Hub Minimalism
+## 2. IBC/ICS Hub and Minimalism

-Hub minimalism does not mean that the functionality of the AtomOne hub is restricted; but it does imply among other things that the main hub chain's logic is reasonably restricted to those that coordinate the many shard (or consumer) chains.

-In particular, the hub's root chain lacks a complex VM implementation, but rather requires VMs to live on other non-root shards.
+We are not concerned about any business plan or tokenomics strategy for the AtomOne hub besides offering the scaling of transaction throughput through ICS1.5.
+We anticipate that our approach will successfully and sufficienty capture the niche market need for utmost security in IBC token transactions and ICS1.5 shard hosting, and serve as the basis for all the functionality that all people will need and want; and if it cannot be done through the spirit of these Founding Documents and the living AtomOne Constitution then it shall be done in the next generation that splits or forks from this AtomOne hub.

+The term "minimal" refers not to the totality of functionality offered by all the consumer chains hosted by ICS1.5, but rather the design of the root hub, and core shards of the AtomOne hub, the tokenomics of hub, its business plan, and its responsibilities; sometimes confusingly referred to as simply "the hub".
+A "minimal hub" should be understood in this context; smart contract systems and VMs must not be on the hub's root chain (for security and efficiency) and ideally not even in core shards (for security), but rather on consumer shard chains on ICS1.5.

 This is the best way to scale to billions of users while providing specialization and isolation.
-For example, your home internet WIFI network is provided by a minimal router hardware, while your backup harddrives and your desktop computer are separate machines that only connect to the router.
+For example, your home internet WIFI network is provided by a minimal router hardware, while your backup harddrives and your many devices are separate machines that only connect to the router.
+If the router had to also host application logic, the network performance of all the devices would suffer and the router would be more likely to crash.

+All shards (chains) are secured by the same validator set as the main hub chain.
+The shards that are owned and governed by AtomOne itself are called "core shards" and they are shards necessary for AtomOne as defined in these founding documents and living constitution; while those hosted on behalf of others are called "consumer shards".

+We must at all times distinguish between what is core vs consumer, not only in our code, documentation, and specifications, but also to the end user through all commensurate reasonable means at our disposal.

 Any fixed functionality that could run on alternative VMs should be translated into the dominant language of the official approved software, which for us is a